bbauska/UC-Davis-JS-Basics/readme.md

   alt="Make code larger with command/ctrl shift +." />
 </p>

-<p>While we're here, another thing that's important is I can actually make the code in the
+<p>While we&apos;re here, another thing that&apos;s important is I can actually make the code in the
-browser larger or smaller by pressing the Cmd plus or Ctrl plus in Windows on my keyboard here, let's click on that.
+browser larger or smaller by pressing the Cmd plus or Ctrl plus in Windows on my keyboard here, let&apos;s click on that.
 And that will make the code larger or smaller.
 And I can make this window over here smaller too if the code is getting squished in there, you can close it all together.
 This thing opens and closes that Explorer.
 But I can make the code larger or smaller.
 And depending on how good your eyes are, you might want the code to be larger or smaller, Cmd+0 will put it at its default size, but command minus will make it smaller.
-So make sure you're setting your code to a size that's comfortable for you to read.</p>
+So make sure you&apos;re setting your code to a size that&apos;s comfortable for you to read.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-03">2.03 Visual Studio – Part 3 (9:48)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->